manuelpaeza/vp_retrain/readme.md

     pip install -r requirements.txt

 ## Run notebook
-All the important things should be in `volpy_training_initial.ipynb`, including which source materials it is adapted from, what needs to be improved, what might be improved, etc.
+`volpy_training_initial.ipynb` contains the source materials it is adapted from, what needs to be improved, what might be improved.